 The KV260 Vision AI Starter Kit is unique in its ability to load and run applications that configure the hardware to implement a variety of functions.
 The utility “xmutil” is used to load the various applications.
 One accelerated application can be loaded at a given time.
 We will first load an application that programs the SOM to behave as a smart camera, with the ability to process a 1080p video stream from either a MIPI or USB camera, and display it over HDMI or DisplayPort, or stream it over wired Ethernet.*

 * You will need a viewer capable of displaying video streamed over Ethernet, for example ffplay or vlc.

 An Ultra-HD camera with built-in machine learning to do face/pedestrian detection, having support to capture from various video sources (MIPI camera, video files & USB camera) and can output processed video on HDMI, DisplayPort, or RTSP streaming of ROI-based encoded video.

 Most popular use case: Smart city applications (face, pedestrian detection, and traffic management) and video analytics capabilities.

 You have already made the connections needed to launch this application in Step 3

-Xilinx provides package feeds in run-time package management (rpm) format for users to dynamically load Xilinx accelerated applications on top of running a Linux starter image using dnf package manager utility command “dnf install”.
-Xilinx also provides the xmutil utility (xmutil getpkgs) to search the package feed and query the available accelerated applications package groups for the Vision AI Starter Kit.
+AMD provides package feeds in run-time package management (rpm) format for users to dynamically load AMD accelerated applications on top of running a Linux starter image using dnf package manager utility command “dnf install”.
+AMD also provides the xmutil utility (xmutil getpkgs) to search the package feed and query the available accelerated applications package groups for the Vision AI Starter Kit.
 Commands are given below:

 sudo xmutil getpkgs